Urge Overkill: Rock & Roll Submarine and Oui (2010–present)

 On September 19, 2010, on the free form radio program Anything Anything with Rich Russo on WRXP-FM in New York, the first Urge Overkill song in 15 years was played.
 The song was called "Effigy".
 Russo also announced an Urge Overkill show on October 4, 2010 at Mercury Lounge in New York.
 Live shows began happening, including being the musical guest at a "Roast of Quentin Tarantino" on December 1, 2010.
 The band released Rock & Roll Submarine, their first studio album in 16 years, in May 2011.
 A subsequent tour followed the release of the album.
 On October 8, 2011, Urge Overkill opened for Weezer at the Red Bull Riot Fest at the Congress Theater in Chicago.

 Urge Overkill had continued to perform live occasionally from 2012 to 2018.
 By 2019, the band had begun working on new material for the follow-up to Rock & Roll Submarine.
 Oui, their first studio album in 11 years, was released on January 28, 2022.
 Johnny "Blackie Onassis" Rowan died on 13 June 2023, at the age of 57.

+Musical style and influences

+Urge Overkill's musical style has been described as alternative rock and hard rock.
+Some of the band's influences include T. Rex, Kiss, and the Cars.